Skip to main content

 • /pome-test invocations.

-• Any agent you’ve registered with pome register agent once it makes scored runs.
+• Any agent you have registered with pome register agent, once it makes scored runs.

-The CLI uses the API key from ~/.pome/credentials.json (written by pome login) or POME_API_KEY (CI).
-See Getting started for the login flow.
+The CLI uses the API key from the macOS Keychain (preferred on macOS), ~/.pome/credentials.json (other OSes or when Keychain is unavailable), or POME_API_KEY (CI).
+See Quickstart for the login flow.

 Open it